-- Select the unallocated device and click New from context menu to create a new partition and then click Add.
+- Select the unallocated device and click New from the context menu to create a new partition and then click Add.

 - Once the new partition is created, format the partition in your desire file system.

 - Open terminal.
-Run below command, make sure to change “sdb1” as per your USB block device name before running the command.
+Run the below command, make sure to change “sdb1” as per your USB block device name before running the command.

 sudo umount /dev/sdb1 sudo dd if=/dev/zero of=/dev/sdb1 bs=4MB